-Please Join Us at our guild meetings the last Thursday of every month between September and June, missing December.
+Please Join Us at our guild meetings held on the last Thursday of every month between September and June, missing December.

 We strive for scent-free meetings.
 Please refrain from using/wearing anything scented.